Venkat-Rajgopal/canyon-alerts/README.md

 Here is an example.
 Here i activate my virtual environment and run the script and save the log in a txt file.

 ```
 55 08 18 6 * cd /home/vra/Projects/canyon/ && /home/vra/Projects/canyon/env/bin/python3 /home/vra/Projects/canyon/canyon/alerts/alerts.py > /tmp/cronlog.txt 2>&1
 ```

+If you are not sure with Crontab, [here](https://crontab.guru/) you can debug the execution.